 Putting It Together

-- Toss a few pieces of tofu with 1 1/2 teaspoon of garlic lemongrass soy to lightly coat it.
+- In a small bowl, toss a few pieces of tofu with 1 ½ teaspoons of garlic lemongrass soy to lightly coat it.

 - Arrange all the fresh produce, seaweed, pickled onions (optional), shiitake mushroom (optional) and crispy tofu over the rice.